19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011 wef 20/12/2011]

-(3) The procedure governing such appeals to the High Court shall be the same as for appeals to the High Court from decisions of District Courts in civil matters.
+(3) The procedure governing and the costs of any such appeal to the High Court shall be as provided for in the Rules of Court.

+[2/2011 wef 01/03/2012]

 (4) The High Court shall hear and determine any such appeal and may confirm, reduce, increase or annul the assessment (including the amount of any unabsorbed losses, allowances or donations that may be carried forward) determined by the Board and make such further or other order on such appeal, whether as to costs or otherwise, as the Court may think fit.